 (a) rescind the decision or the issue, amendment or renewal of the licence;

-(b) rescind the issue of the licence and issue a licence on the same or different conditions to another person; or
+(b) rescind the issue of the licence and issue a licence to another person; or

 (c) confirm, either with or without change, variation or alteration, the decision or the issue, amendment or renewal of the licence.

-Marginal note:Setting aside after confirmation

-(4) Where, pursuant to paragraph (3)(c), the Commission confirms a decision or the issue, amendment or renewal of a licence, the Governor in Council may, within sixty days after the confirmation, on petition in writing of any person received within thirty days after that date or on the Governor in Council’s own motion, by order, set aside the decision or the issue, amendment or renewal, if the Governor in Council is satisfied as to any of the matters referred to in subsection (1).

-Marginal note:Reasons

-(5) An order made under subsection (4) to set aside a decision or the issue, amendment or renewal of a licence shall set out the reasons of the Governor in Council therefor.

 Marginal note:Filing of petitions

-29 (1) Every person who petitions the Governor in Council under subsection 28(1) or (4) shall at the same time send a copy of the petition to the Commission.
+29 (1) Every person who petitions the Governor in Council under subsection 28(1) shall at the same time send a copy of the petition to the Commission.

 Marginal note:Notice